awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 To unload to Amazon S3 using server\-side encryption with an AWS KMS key \(SSE\-KMS\), use the [KMS_KEY_ID](#unload-parameters-kms-key-id) parameter to provide the key ID\.
 You can't use the [CREDENTIALS](copy-parameters-authorization.md#copy-credentials) parameter with the KMS\_KEY\_ID parameter\.
 If you UNLOAD data using KMS\_KEY\_ID, you can then COPY the same data without specifying a key\.
 To unload to Amazon S3 using client\-side encryption with a customer\-supplied symmetric key \(CSE\-CMK\), provide the key using the [MASTER_SYMMETRIC_KEY](#unload-parameters-master-symmetric-key) parameter or the **master\_symmetric\_key** portion of a [CREDENTIALS](copy-parameters-authorization.md#copy-credentials) credential string\.
 If you unload data using a master symmetric key, you must supply the same key when you COPY the encrypted data\.
 UNLOAD does not support Amazon S3 server\-side encryption with a customer\-supplied key \(SSE\-C\)\.
-To compress encrypted unload files, add the GZIP or BZIP2 parameter\.
+To compress encrypted unload files, add the BZIP2, GZIP, or ZSTD parameter\.

 KMS\_KEY\_ID '*key\-id*'  <a name="unload-parameters-kms-key-id"></a>
 The key ID for an AWS Key Management Service \(AWS KMS\) key to be used to encrypt data files on Amazon S3\.
 For more information, see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) If you specify KMS\_KEY\_ID, you must specify the [ENCRYPTED](#unload-parameters-encrypted) parameter also\.
 If you specify KMS\_KEY\_ID, you can't authenticate using the CREDENTIALS parameter\.
 Instead, use either [IAM_ROLE](copy-parameters-authorization.md#copy-iam-role) or [ACCESS_KEY_ID and SECRET_ACCESS_KEY](copy-parameters-authorization.md#copy-access-key-id)\.